divio/divio-cloud-docs/reference/addons-aldryn-sso.rst

 Aldryn SSO (authentication)
 ==============================

-Authentication to the Divio Cloud platform, and (by default) to user projects running on the platform, is handled by the Divio Cloud SSO (single-sign-on) system.
-This provides a convenient way to authenticate users for Divio Cloud projects (whether locally, or on the *Test* or *Live* servers) without needing to log in again, as long as they have logged into the Divio Cloud Control Panel.
+Authentication to the Divio platform, and (by default) to user projects running on the platform, is handled by the Divio SSO (single-sign-on) system.
+This provides a convenient way to authenticate users for Divio projects (whether locally, or on the *Test* or *Live* servers) without needing to log in again, as long as they have logged into the Divio Control Panel.

 This includes making it possible for users working on projects locally to log in locally with a single click, as they have already been authenticated.

-Divio Cloud SSO is managed by the `open-source Aldryn SSO
+Divio SSO is managed by the `open-source Aldryn SSO
 <https://github.com/aldryn/aldryn-sso>`_ addon.
 The system is optional, but is
-installed by default in all Divio Cloud Django projects.
+installed by default in all Divio Django projects.

 If the addon is uninstalled, then Django's standard authentication behaviour will apply.